avand/Sony-JS-Workshop/README.md

 ## Exercises

-* Hosting: translating JS you might write to its hoisted equivalent
+* Hoisting: translating JS you might write to its hoisted equivalent
 * Arrow functions: using an arrow function to avoid pitfalls with `this`
 * Loops: practice using arrays, loops, and conditionals
 * Closures in loops: fix a common mistake caused by closures within loops